Belgrade is an urban jungle and getting around the city with its slightly more complicated public transport system can be challenging […]

 The second tariff is charged between 22.00h and 6.00h, on Sundays and national holidays.

-Our recommendation to avoid all this hassle is simple, bike everywhere 🙂
+Our recommendation is to avoid public transport in Belgrade – bike everywhere 🙂